API Keys

 Active & Inactive Keys

 Each key has an active/inactive toggle.
 Only active keys can be assigned to bots.
-Deactivating a key provides a quick way to temporarily prevent a bot from trading without destroying the bot or deleting the key.
+Deactivating a key provides a quick way to temporarily prevent a bot from trading without stopping the bot or deleting the key.

 If a key is currently assigned to a bot, deactivating it will prevent the bot from opening new positions but won't affect existing positions — exit rules will continue to function normally.